 Thank those of you who sent in nominations for the 2019 Roy Hobbs Hall of Fame induction.
-The Trustees will take the information you have sent and begin to do our diligence to vet the nominees and select the best candidates.
+The Members and Trustees have made their selections and extend their congratulations to this year’s class of Inductees.

 “The Roy Hobbs Baseball Hall of Fame is established to recognize and honor individuals who have made outstanding contributions to the game of baseball through their involvement with Roy Hobbs Baseball for at least 15 years, the Roy Hobbs World Series and their local leagues and teams.
 Individuals shall have made contributions as players, managers, umpires, sponsors or administrators.
 Contributions should have been made on and off the field of play, all impacting the dugout; a prime consideration for induction is the individual’s Character and contributions to the game, their teammates and baseball colleagues.” (v3/2017)

 The Roy Hobbs Hall of Fame is guided by the RH Hall of Fame Board of Trustees, which developed the Mission Statement that has been the guidepost throughout the nomination and election process, which, this year, included voting by the existing members of the HoF.
 Trustees volunteer for 3-year terms and take the lead in reviewing nominations and the vetting of candidates and interviewing nominators and references.
 The Trustees prepare the materials that then go to the Members of the Hall of Fame for their vote — candidates receiving votes from 70% of responding Hall of Fame Members are elected.
 The Trustees then review the remaining candidates and vote themselves, again with a 70% threshold for election.
 Many candidates take 2 years to be elected.

 Roy Hobbs Hall of Fame Trustees for 2019: